shmcminn/digitalframeworks-spring19/README.md

 * Speak the language of reporters and technologists who use data to tell stories
 * Identify common problems with data and think critically about its use in news reporting

-Much of this class (and its syllabus) is based on Rachel Shorey's Summer 2018 Digital Frameworks course.
+Much of this class (and its syllabus) is based on Rachel Shorey's Spring 2018 Digital Frameworks course at Northwestern University.

 ## Policies